 A few months ago, I got my body fat percentage accurately measured, and I realized that I was in dire straits, and since I was unable to do much exercising due to a knee issue I decided I had to do something drastic.
 I had been following a growing community on the internet who were managing their weight and health with an entirely carnivorous, extremely low carb, high protein diet so I was curious to give it a shot.
 Shawn Baker, one of the more famous proponents of the diet, had put together a n=many study of people who were tracking their data: weight, measurements, body composition, and blood markers for 90 days on this diet and while I couldn’t get everything in order to join the first round of the study, I decided to do my own n=1 study and see what happened.

 Anecdotes are not data, and much of what Baker espouses is not backed up by any actual scientific data, however I was intrigued by the large number of people who were reporting improvements in their health while all of their biomarkers were well within the range of healthy.
+For those of you interested in a more comprehensive carnivore diet plan and some more detailed explanations, check out this piece by Carnivore Aurelius.

 I want to emphasize that different diets can work for different people and I have spent an extended period dissecting all of the “health gurus” out there at the variability of the studies they cite.
 We see such a tremendous variability in diets across the world, even from the few remaining indigenous cultures still in existence.
 The primary factor is all of them tends to be a lack of processed food and a good ratio of omega 3 to omega 6 fatty acids.